kubernetes/enhancements/keps/sig-network/20180612-ipv4-ipv6-dual-stack.md

   * [sig-network] [Feature:IPv6DualStackAlphaFeature] [LinuxOnly] should create pod, add ipv6 and ipv4 ip to pod ips
   * [sig-network] [Feature:IPv6DualStackAlphaFeature] [LinuxOnly] should have ipv4 and ipv6 internal node ip
   * [sig-network] [Feature:IPv6DualStackAlphaFeature] [LinuxOnly] should have ipv4 and ipv6 node podCIDRs
-  * [sig-network] [Feature:IPv6DualStackAlphaFeature] [LinuxOnly] should be able to reach pod on ipv4 and ipv6 ip [Feature:IPv6DualStackAlphaFeature:Phase2]
+  * [sig-network] [Feature:IPv6DualStackAlphaFeature] [LinuxOnly] should be able to reach pod on ipv4 and ipv6 ip [Feature:IPv6DualStackAlphaFeature]
-  * [sig-network] [Feature:IPv6DualStackAlphaFeature] [LinuxOnly] should create service with cluster ip from primary service range [Feature:IPv6DualStackAlphaFeature:Phase2]
+  * [sig-network] [Feature:IPv6DualStackAlphaFeature] [LinuxOnly] should create service with cluster ip from primary service range [Feature:IPv6DualStackAlphaFeature]
-  * [sig-network] [Feature:IPv6DualStackAlphaFeature] [LinuxOnly] should create service with ipv4 cluster ip [Feature:IPv6DualStackAlphaFeature:Phase2]
+  * [sig-network] [Feature:IPv6DualStackAlphaFeature] [LinuxOnly] should create service with ipv4 cluster ip [Feature:IPv6DualStackAlphaFeature]
-  * [sig-network] [Feature:IPv6DualStackAlphaFeature] [LinuxOnly] should create service with ipv6 cluster ip [Feature:IPv6DualStackAlphaFeature:Phase2]
+  * [sig-network] [Feature:IPv6DualStackAlphaFeature] [LinuxOnly] should create service with ipv6 cluster ip [Feature:IPv6DualStackAlphaFeature]
 * e2e tests should cover the following:
   * multi-IP, same family
   * multi-IP, dual-stack
   * single IP, ipv4
   * single IP, ipv6

 ## Graduation Criteria

 This capability will move to beta when the following criteria have been met.

-* Kubernetes types finalized
+- [x] Kubernetes types finalized
-* CRI types finalized
+- [x] CRI types finalized
-* Pods to support multi-IPs
+- [x] Pods to support multi-IPs
-* Nodes to support multi-CIDRs
+- [x] Nodes to support multi-CIDRs
-* Service resource supports pods with multi-IP
+- [x] Service resource supports pods with multi-IP
-* Kubenet to support multi-IPs
+- [x] Kubenet to support multi-IPs
+- [x] CI using a Kubernetes testing environment
+- [ ] CI using at least two cloud providers
+- [x] Passing all e2e conformance tests
+- [x] Documentation

 This capability will move to stable when the following criteria have been met.